kausar100/Kids_Park_OpenGL_Project/README.md

 Unzip above file.

 run it using Codeblocks.
-Here mainly created using glut, OpenGL, C/C++.
+The project mainly created using glut, OpenGL, C/C++.

 The Kids Park project contain different entertainment object.
 Such as dolna, dheki, rotating-bike, rotating-cup, car, ship, boat etc.